Banks as Tanks: A Continuous-Time Model of Financial Clearing: Setup

-One can visualize the continuous-time BaT model as follows.
-Each firm $i$ is a reservoir (tank) filled by a liquid\textit{\ }with initial volume (level) $ c_{i},i=1,..,n$.
-Each tank is connected to all other tanks by incoming and outgoing \textit{pipes}.
-The \textit{maximum possible rate} of the flow through each pipe $(i,j)$ is its \textit{capacity}.
-To fully specify the continuous-time model, we add assumptions (C1) and (C2) to assumptions (A) and (B).
+One can visualize the continuous-time model as follows.
+Each bank $i$ is a tank filled by a fluid (money) with initial level $c_{i}=c_{i}(0),$ which might be positive as well as negative.
+Each tank is connected to all other tanks by \emph{inlet} and \emph{outlet} pipes.
+The \textit{maximum possible rate} of the flow through each pipe $(i,j),$ which is an outlet for $i$ and an inlet for $j,$ is its \textit{capacity} $q_{ij}$.
+Since matrix $Q$ is stochastic, the total capacity of all outlets from tank $i$ is $1$.
+Bank $i$ pays its debts with out-rate $u_{i}(t)$, the intensity with which money flow from tank $i$ to other tanks.
+Thus, at any point in time, bank $i$ pays to bank $j$ with rate $q_{ij}u_{i}(t)$ proportional to its total debt in compliance with assumption (A).